 Upon the founding of his Mixture Studios, he kept his new venture as a producer and recording engineer on a strict referral basis and by invitation only.
-“I’ve worked with a lot of engineers and producers, so it was, like, okay, let’s put a studio together and I’ll go out and find bands who I think are good.”, says Younger-Smith, as he tells me of recording everything from master drummers Terry and Raanen Bozzio to Tosca Strings, punk rockers The Applicators to country’s Michael Shane Borden and even a little rock-a-billy with Jimmy and The Mustangs, and of course Mark’s own style of rock-n-roll.
-Try as he did to keep the lid on his new studio, the word got out: Mark Younger-Smith had one of the best rooms in town.
-“I’d have people come up to me at a show and say, ‘You’re the guy with the studio and who played for Billy Idol, right?’”
-Mark says.
+“I’ve worked with a lot of engineers and producers, so it was, like, okay, let’s put a studio together and I’ll go out and find bands who I think are good,” Younger-Smith says.
+He tells me of recording everything from master drummers Terry and Raanen Bozzio to Tosca Strings, punk rockers The Applicators to country’s Michael Shane Borden and even a little rock-a-billy with Jimmy and The Mustangs, and of course Mark’s own style of rock ‘n’ roll.
+Try as he did to keep the lid on his new studio, the word got out: Younger-Smith had one of the best rooms in town.
+“I’d have people come up to me at a show and say, ‘You’re the guy with the studio and who played for Billy Idol, right?’” he says.
 “Can we record with you?”